Emergent non-trivial lattices for topological insulators: Modified Hamiltonian

+The on-site Hamiltonian for the excess $\downarrow$-fermions and the composites including the $s$-and $p$-bands is given by:

 where $\hat{n}^{}_{x(y)\mathbf{i}}={\hat p_{x(y)\mathbf{i}}}^{\dagger}{\hat p^{}_{x(y)\mathbf{i}}}$.
-The renormalized self-energy of the composite is given by $U_2$ whereas $U_3$ is the strength of the renormalized onsite interactions between a composite and a $\downarrow$-fermion in the $p$ band at a given site. $\delta U_3$ denotes the effective three-body interaction between one composite and two $\downarrow$-fermion each in the $p_x$ and $p_y$ orbitals.
-One should note that such higher-body interactions like $\delta U_3$ are already probed in ultracold atom experiments \cite{Bloch1}.
+The renormalized self-energy of the composite is given by $U_2$ whereas $U_3$ is the strength of the renormalized onsite interactions between a composite and a $\downarrow$-fermion in the $p_x$ ($p_y$)-orbital at a given site. $\delta U_3$ denotes the effective three-body interaction between one composite and two $\downarrow$-fermions each in the $p_x$ and $p_y$ orbitals.
+The origin of the effective three-body interaction comes from the excitations to higher bands.
+Such higher-body interactions like $\delta U_3$ are already probed in ultracold atom experiments \cite{Bloch1} and are different from the few-body phenomena like three-body bound states arising in Efimov physics \cite{Efimov}.
 We find that $\delta U_3$ is small compared to other parameters, so we neglect it at first.
-Then the energy cost for a excess $\downarrow$-fermions to sit in the $p$-band of a composite occupied site is given by and can be reduced as one increases the attractive scattering length.
-Then, the $\downarrow$-fermions can only occupy the $p$-orbital of a site with a composite, when $\Delta$ is small or negative.
+Then the energy cost for an excess $\downarrow$-fermion to occupy the $p$-band of a composite occupied site is given by

+and can be reduced as one increases the attractive scattering length.
+When $\Delta$ is small or negative, the $\downarrow$-fermions can occupy the $p$-orbital of a site with a composite.

-Next we consider the modifications originating from the nearest-neighbour scattering due to the interaction between the excess $\downarrow$-fermions and the composites.
-One of them mixes the $s$- and $p$-bands and can be written as
+Next we consider two modifications originating from the nearest-neighbour scattering due to the interaction between the excess $\downarrow$-fermions and the composites.
+The first of the modifications mixes the $s$- and $p$-bands and can be written as

 where $J_{01}$ denotes the interaction induced inter-band tunneling and $\zeta_{i_\delta,j_\delta}=(-1)^{i_\delta-j_\delta}$ reflects the staggered nature of the $s-p$ tunneling matrix.
-This process is shown pictorially in Fig.\ref{fig0}(c).
-Such natural non-local hybridization between $s-p$ bands due to interaction induced tunneling is an important feature of the strongly interacting gases in lattices; it is worth to stress that such processes are usually neglected in the literature.
-Next, we write the interaction-induced tunneling in the $p$-band as:
+This process is shown pictorially in Fig.\ref{fig0}(b) where a $\downarrow$-fermion in the $s$-orbital is scattered to the $p$-orbital of the neigbouring site due to the interaction with a composite.
+Such natural non-local hybridization between $s-p$ bands due to interaction induced tunneling is an important feature of the strongly interacting gases in lattices.
+It is worth to stress that such processes are usually neglected in the literature.
+Another feature of such $s-p$ hybridization is that due to parity, any tunneling processes like ${\hat p_{y\mathbf{i}}}^{\dagger}\hat{n}^B_\mathbf{i} \hat s_{\mathbf{j}}$ vanishes for $\mathbf{i}=(i_x,i_y)$ and $\mathbf{j}=(i_x\pm 1,i_y)$.